No Place Like Norway

 Walk #7: Sognefjellet Mountain Valley Walk~ 8/10 km, rated 2B/3B

-From our mountain lodge we ascend even higher on route 55, the Sognefjell National Tourist Route, over the highest and most rugged mountain pass in northern Europe.
+From our mountain lodge we ascend yet higher on route 55, the Sognefjell National Tourist Route, over the highest and most rugged mountain pass in northern Europe.
 We’ll take our time to enjoy dramatic panoramas en route to our walk of the day on the south side of the pass.
 The trail here showcases rugged mountain meadows, ending at a pounding waterfall.
 In good weather we’ll enjoy views of the peaks of Jotunheimen National Park.

-After a picnic lunch, our bus carries us once more to sea level to navigate more fjordland beauty, this time along the shoreline of lovely Lustra Fjord, farthest inland of the fingers of the massive Sognefjord, granddaddy of them all.
+After a picnic lunch, our bus carries us once more to sea level to navigate more fjordland beauty, this time along the shoreline of lovely Lustra Fjord, farthest inland of the fingers of massive Sognefjord, granddaddy of them all.
 We spend the evening in Sogndal, perched on yet another arm of Sognefjord, nicknamed “King of Fjords.”

 Walk #8: King’s Road Hike~ 6 km, rated 3B